jhannah/sandbox/erlang/README.md

 I'm working on a project which contains a couple million nucleic acids sequences, each 18 bases long.
 Each base is 'A', 'C', 'G', or 'T'.
 18 bases in a row makes for 69 billion possible sequences.
-So my actual data (2M) is very sparse compared to the potential list (16B).
+So my actual data (2M) is very sparse compared to the potential list (69B).

 I want to eliminate duplicates out of my 2M sequences.
 But by "duplicate" I don't mean exact match only.
 I mean any sequence that is one mutation (a single base changes from one letter to another letter) or two mutations distant.

 Mutation is quite a problem.
-When you have 18 bases and mutate 2 of them that's nearly 3000* possible mutations for each sequence.
-So to de-dupe my 2M sequences I actually have to do 6B searches through 2M sequences (12 quadrillion comparisons).
+When you have 18 bases and mutate 2 of them that's 2,754 possible mutations (18 * 3 * 17 * 3 ... right?) for each sequence.
+So to de-dupe my 2M sequences I actually have to do 5.5B searches through 2M sequences (12 quadrillion comparisons).
 That's a lot, even with good indexes.

-(* Can someone do the exact math for me?)

 And this problem is exponential as 18 bases grows to 19 or 20 or 30...